onefinestay/pylytics/README.md

 The star schema is a simple approach to data warehousing.
 In contrast to big data tools, the star schema is suited to mid-size data problems.

-Its biggest benefit is the strict generaton and management of facts.
+Its biggest benefit is the strict generation and management of facts.

 facts and dimensions
 --------------------